Livestock Premises Registration

 Voluntary vs. Mandatory

-- Premises registration in now mandatory in Wisconsin (see "When to register" below).
+Premises registration is mandatory in Wisconsin (see "When to register" below).
 Wisconsin requires premises identification, regardless of whether the USDA or any other state requires it.

 What must be registered

 - Any location in Wisconsin where livestock are kept or congregated must be registered.